Hans, King of Denmark: Issue

-In 1478, John married Christina of Saxony, daughter of Elector Ernst of Saxony and Elisabeth of Bavaria.
-During the last decade of John's life, he had a relationship with Edele Jernskjæg (died 1512).
-After Christina was released from the Swedish captivity in 1503, she undertook a pilgrimage and then settled permanently at Næsbyhoved Castle near Odense, living separately from John.
+In 1478, Hans married Christina of Saxony, daughter of Elector Ernst of Saxony and Elisabeth of Bavaria.
+During the last decade of Hans's life, he had a relationship with Edele Jernskjæg (died 1512).
+After Christina was released from the Swedish captivity in 1503, she undertook a pilgrimage and then settled permanently at Næsbyhoved Castle near Odense, living separately from Hans.
 Christina died in 1521.

-The Danish genealogical tradition mentions five children of John and Christina:
+The Danish genealogical tradition mentions five children of Hans and Christina: